neurolabusc/surf-ice/README.md

 ##### Recent Versions

-2-February-2017
+7-February-2017
+ - Ability to individually adjust translucency of overlays (rather than having one value for all).
- - Looks better on Linux high-DPI screens
+ - Looks better on Linux high-DPI screens.
- - New command Advanced/ComputeCurvature creates FreeSurfer Format CURV file
+ - New command Advanced/ComputeCurvature creates FreeSurfer Format CURV file.
  - Control-clicking overlay name in the overlay panel reverses the overlay colors (and the name is displayed in black instead of blue).
 Control-click again to switch to normal mode.
  - Support for several variations of the [CIfTI format](https://www.humanconnectome.org/software/get-connectome-workbench.html)(dscalar.nii, dlabel.nii, dtseries.nii).